toolness/teeny-quiz-fun/README.md

   pretty-printed JSON serialization of the *response* argument that was passed to `getAnswerId`.

+If any required elements are missing, feedback will be shown to the user so the page doesn't just fail silently.

 For a simple example that incorporates these requirements, see `index.html`.